kwehmeyer/barchiver/README.md

 ## Known Limitations
 ### Spotify
 - The Spotify API currently does not allow for moving a group of playlists into a folder.
 An operation which you can do on Mobile, Web, Desktop.
 Why can't the API do this?
-I don't have a <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/68WU2qbFtn7lcgUijVbRs3?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe> clue.
+I don't have a clue.

 ## Personal Goals